-There’s something wonderfully Christmassy about throwing on some cosy winter gear and strolling around a chilly Christmas market, soaking up the festive atmosphere while wrapping your hands around cup of hot chocolate or mulled wine.
+There’s something wonderfully Christmassy about throwing on some cosy winter gear and strolling around a chilly Christmas market, while soaking up the festive atmosphere and wrapping your hands around a cup of hot chocolate or mulled wine.

 Lots of European cities like Munich, Prague and Berlin boast globally known Yuletide markets, but you don’t have to dig out your passport and travel hours on a plane to experience one for yourself.